Testing that does not reduce risk is theatre.

 • Areas of the system that can’t be exercised reliably, even with automation.

-• End to end flows where no one can confidently say, this works today.
+• End-to-end flows where no one can confidently say this works today.

 Start with one critical journey